 Re-amalgamation and Renovations

-Old Library and Boarding House buildings are demolished to make way for new construction.
+The Old Library and Boarding House buildings were demolished to make way for new constructions.

 Iona Presentation College and Iona Presentation Primary School were re-amalgamated to form one Pre-K to 12 College.